chubin/wttr.in/README.md

 Keep in mid that the Unicode representation of moonphases suffers 2 caveats:

-- With some fonts, the representation `🌘` is ambiguous, for it either seem almost-shadowed or almost-lit, depedending on whether your terminal is in light mode or dark mode.
+- With some fonts, the representation `🌘` is ambiguous, for it either seem almost-shadowed or almost-lit, depending on whether your terminal is in light mode or dark mode.
 Relying on colored fonts like `noto-fonts` works around this problem.